Danish rider Jonas Vingegaard wins the Tour de France for 2nd straight year

 With a huge lead built up over main rival Tadej Pogačar, the 2020 and 2021 winner, Vingegaard knew the victory was effectively his again before the largely ceremonial stage at the end of the 110th edition of the Tour.

-Vingegaard drank champagne with his Visma-Jumbo teammates as they lined up together and posed for photos on the way to Paris.
+The 26-year-old Vingegaard drank champagne with his Jumbo-Visma teammates as they lined up together and posed for photos on the way to Paris.

+“It’s been a long journey, yet it went by so fast,” Vingegaard said.
+“Day after day, it was a super hard race with a super nice fight between me and Tadej.
+I’ve enjoyed every day.
+I hope to come back next year and see if I can take a third win.”

 It had been a three-week slog over 3,405 kilometers (2,116 miles) with eight mountain stages across five mountain ranges.
 Vingegaard seized control of the race over two stages in the Alps.